 09-30-19 PUSH ARROW TO BEGIN AUDIO

-The book is called ‘The Gap’.
-It is uniquely described as a non-fictional psychological study but it’s told in fictional story form.
-It is a unique approach that very effectively exposes complicated psychological studies with real life narrative.
-Stola is doing what all authors do when their books are released.
-He goes on a promotional tour.
+The book was called ‘The Gap’.
+It was uniquely described as a non-fictional psychological study but it was told in fictional story form.
+It was a unique approach that very effectively exposed complicated psychological studies with real life narrative.
+Stola was doing what all authors did when their books were released.
+He would embark on a promotional tour.

-Today he is at the Denton bookstore in Pasadena.
-He will read passages from the book, give a short talk, answer questions, and sign books.
-Today he has drawn a large crowd with many listeners standing on the sides.
-Stola is a little more nervous than usual.
-He has forgotten to bring his notebook with him and his speech and readings were in it.
+Today he was at the Denton bookstore in Pasadena.
+He would read passages from the book, give a short talk, answer questions, and sign books.
+Today he had drawn a large crowd with many listeners who stood on the sides.
+Stola was a little more nervous than usual.
+He had forgotten to bring his notebook with him and his speech and readings were in it.
 But he has given so many speeches that he knew he could find something interesting to say.

 Stola stepped up to the podium and began, ‘good afternoon I’m Stola.
 I’m here today promoting my book, ‘The Gap’.
 I would like to do something a little different today.
 But first a quick definition of the Gap.’

 ‘Young in life we develop a self-image of how we believe our life and position in life should evolve.
 Then with time reality gives us a different outcome.
 It is that difference between our dream future and our hard reality that is the gap.
 Most often the dream future is very much a part of us and remains influential throughout our lifetime.
 In the books there are two protagonists whose life events demonstrate elements of The Gap.
 One protagonist was Ellen.
 As a child she dreamed of finding her Prince Charming and living happily ever after.
 Then her reality became a series of broken marriages.
 Her husbands were far from princes and were never capable of living up to her fantasy expectations.
 She died unfulfilled and alone.
 Her gap removed her from the potential of happiness.’